David Letterman returns to television with 2018 Netflix series

-LOS ANGELES (Reuters) - More than two years after signing off from "The Late Show," David Letterman is returning to television with a six-episode talk show on Netflix, and said that Pope Francis and U.S. President Donald Trump would be top of his wish-list.
+LOS ANGELES, Aug 8 (Reuters) - More than two years after signing off from CBS' "The Late Show," David Letterman is returning to television with a six-episode talk show on Netflix Inc, the streaming platform said Tuesday.

+"I feel excited and lucky to be working on this project for Netflix," Letterman said in a statement.

 "Here's what I have learned, if you retire to spend more time with your family, check with your family first.
-Thanks for watching, drive safely," Letterman joked in a statement.
+Thanks for watching, drive safely,” he said.

 Known for his quick wit, sarcasm, offbeat humor and silly stunts, Letterman interviewed top stars and political figures on more than 6,000 episodes over 33 years in late-night television.